openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 The ColorMatrixFilter class is used to manipulate the color and alpha values of the filtered object.
 This allows you to create saturation changes, hue rotation (shifting a palette from one range of colors to another), luminance-to-alpha changes, and other color manipulation effects using values from one color channel and potentially applying them to other channels.

 Conceptually, the filter goes through the pixels in the source image one by one and separates each pixel into its red, green, blue, and alpha components.
 It then multiplies values provided in the color matrix by each of these values, adding the results together to determine the resulting color value that will be displayed on the screen for that pixel.
 The matrix property of the filter is an array of 20 numbers that are used in calculating the final color.
-For details of the specific algorithm used to calculate the color values, see the entry describing the ColorMatrixFilter class’s matrix property in the [Haxe Reference for the Adobe Flash Platform](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/filters/ColorMatrixFilter.html).
+For details of the specific algorithm used to calculate the color values, see the entry describing the ColorMatrixFilter class’s matrix property in the [OpenFL API Reference](https://api.openfl.org/openfl/filters/ColorMatrixFilter.html).

 ## Convolution filter {#convolution-filter}